 3rd Annual Golf Tournament at Pearl Country Club

-Coalition for a Drug-Free Hawaii’s 3rd Annual Golf Tournament at Pearl Country Club will be on Wednesday August 29, 2018.
-Get ready for a fun-filled event!
+Mahalo to our wonderful sponsors, golfers, and volunteers for making Coalition for a Drug-Free Hawaii’s 3rd Annual Golf Tournament at Pearl Country Club a fun-filled and successful event!

 Hawaii FASD Action Group Updates